 Opening a file

-If you want to perform any operations like reading, appending or writing, first, you must open a file.
-You can open a file by using a Python’s built in function open()
+If you want to perform any operations like reading, appending, or writing, first, you must open a file.
+You can open a file by using Python’s built-in function open()

 .
 This open()

-function take 3 arguments, they are the file name
+the function takes 3 arguments, they are the file name

 , access mode